 The Equal Opportunity Commission has developed a Disability Access and Inclusion Plan in accordance with the requirements of the Disability Services Act 1993 (as amended).

-The plan ensures people with disabilities, their families and carers are able to fully access the department's range of services, information and facilities.
+The plan ensures people with disabilities, their families and carers are able to fully access the Commission's range of services, information and facilities.

-The Commission's plan was developed in consultation with stakeholders and is available to the community.
+The Commission's plan was updated in consultation with stakeholders and is available to the community.

 The plan contains strategies the department will implement to address six outcomes:

 - Building and facilities